aston-cs2tp-evotech/evotech/README.md

     - http://localhost/phpmyadmin
     - http://localhost

+To use the website, you will need to construct the database as per the instructions in [Constructing the database](#constructing-the-database).

 ## Constructing the database
 The database needs to be constructed before the website can be used.